qawemlilo/nodebookmarks/README.md

 Logged users perform all available CRUD operations on the bookmarks collection:

-1. When they create a new bookmark (CREATE)
+1. When they create a new bookmark
 ```
 POST /bookmarks
 ```

-2. When they edit a bookmark (UPDATE)
+2. When they edit a bookmark
 ```
 PUT /bookmarks/:id
 ```

-3. When they delete a bookmark (DELETE)
+3. When they delete a bookmark
 ```
 DELETE /bookmarks/:id
 ```

-4. When they fetch bookmarks (READ)
+4. When they fetch bookmark
 ```
 GET /bookmarks
 ```